vitessio/website/content/en/docs/19.0/reference/programs/vtctldclient/_index.md

 * [vtctldclient GetWorkflows](./vtctldclient_getworkflows/)	 - Gets all vreplication workflows (Reshard, MoveTables, etc) in the given keyspace.
 * [vtctldclient LegacyVtctlCommand](./vtctldclient_legacyvtctlcommand/)	 - Invoke a legacy vtctlclient command.
 Flag parsing is best effort.
 * [vtctldclient LookupVindex](./vtctldclient_lookupvindex/)	 - Perform commands related to creating, backfilling, and externalizing Lookup Vindexes using VReplication workflows.
+* [vtctldclient Materialize](./vtctldclient_materialize/)	 - Perform commands related to materializing query results from the source keyspace into tables in the target keyspace.
+* [vtctldclient Migrate](./vtctldclient_migrate/)	 - Migrate is used to import data from an external cluster into the current cluster.
+* [vtctldclient Mount](./vtctldclient_mount/)	 - Mount is used to link an external Vitess cluster in order to migrate data from it.
 * [vtctldclient MoveTables](./vtctldclient_movetables/)	 - Perform commands related to moving tables from a source keyspace to a target keyspace.
 * [vtctldclient OnlineDDL](./vtctldclient_onlineddl/)	 - Operates on online DDL (schema migrations).
 * [vtctldclient PingTablet](./vtctldclient_pingtablet/)	 - Checks that the specified tablet is awake and responding to RPCs.
 This command can be blocked by other in-flight operations.